ashutoshmjain/gita/src/how.md

 - The background color is Gold #f9ce00
 - The font is Alkatra.
 - `Mathura` is a historical "narrative".
 The focus is on "narrative" rather than historical accuracy.
 - I avoid citations as much as possible.
 It is not a narrative chasing accuracy.
-The goal is to imagine scenario before we adopted written word as primary store of information.
+The goal is to imagine scenario around the time we adopted written word - as primary store of information.
 There is obviously no written history to refer to.
 - Instead of building one concept, or one character, in a single chapter ; I rather try to visit the ideas in subsequent chapters.
 Thus, order is important — each chapter builds on previous.
 Simple words, say for example "knowledge" , might take a different definition as you progress along.
 In absence of sequential reading, the article would still make sense, but it might lose the punch.
 - The goal is not to impart `Gita`.
 And for a good reason — no one may ever tell it better than `Dwaipayana`.
 The purpose of this narrative is to seek the information that writer withheld to avoid "stating the obvious".
 After thousands of years, we now crave for that information - events that led to scribing.
 - Footnotes[^foot] are used to improve the reader flow.
 They do carry useful information.
 If you happen to skip-over, I suggest running by them after finishing the chapter.